 - It takes effort to find a relationship, so remember to give yourself credit for each step you take – if it doesn’t go as hoped, see what you can learn from the experience and move forward.

-There is no secret formula when it comes to dating – the main point is that you won’t find a relationship is you don’t try.
+There is no secret formula when it comes to dating – the main point is that you won’t find a relationship if you don’t try.
+Get more tips on sex, relationships and depression.